 Computers and Ethics

-Computers can impact on ethical theory in two quite distinct ways.
-First, their ubiquitous use in modern society raises a number of novel issues, the most prominent of which are discussed by Terrell Bynum in his contribution on Computer and Information Ethics in the online Stanford Encyclopedia of Philosophy.
-Secondly, computer modelling has played a significant role in game-theoretic accounts of the Evolution of Cooperation, which are increasingly influential in contemporary attempts to provide a naturalistic foundation of morality.
+Computers can impact on ethical theory in at least three distinct ways.
+First, the development of autonomous machines raises important issues about Ethical Control of Robots, analogous to issues that have traditionally arisen in respect of human behaviour.
+Secondly, computers' ubiquitous use in modern society raises a number of novel issues, the most prominent of which are discussed by Terrell Bynum in his contribution on Computer and Information Ethics in the online Stanford Encyclopedia of Philosophy.
+Thirdly, computer modelling has played a significant role in game-theoretic accounts of the Evolution of Cooperation, which are increasingly influential in contemporary attempts to provide a naturalistic foundation of morality.

 Computer and Information Ethics